 The most direct rail route for getting to this side of the world from Europe or Asia is to ride the Trans-Siberian Railway: Lonely Planet’s Trans-Siberian Railway guide provides the low-down on how to get to Vladivostok, from where it’s possible to hop on a ferry to Sokcho.
 There are also regular ferries to Korea from several ports in China or from Japan.

 Once in Korea you can do your bit for the environment by using the country’s excellent public transport system.
-Seoul’s extensive subway and train system is particularly impressive and the city moved all its 8750-plus buses over to low-polluting natural-gas as well as full-hybrid and fuel-cell electric buses in 2014.
+Seoul’s extensive subway and train system is particularly impressive and the city moved all its 8750-plus buses over to low-polluting natural-gas as well as full-hybrid and fuel-cell electric buses.
 Even the tiny island of Udo near Jeju-do is kitted out with 20-all electric buses.

 Airports & Airlines